What is Sex Therapy?

 As compared to other therapy situations, sex therapy is generally only a limited number of sessions rather than ongoing.
+These sessions may be individual, group, or joint with your partner.
 It is also likely to involve more “homework” requirements.
 These include communication exercises, changes in sexual practices, and the like.
 The therapist does not watch these practices.
 Instead, he relies on the patient to report back about the responses.
 If other issues start to develop that may indicate a greater psychological issue, then the therapist may change the strategies.
 Certified sex therapists typically have additional focuses and professional credentials to assist in other psychological issues and treatment methods.
 However, that will require an expansion and redefining of your visit’s purpose.

 Reasons for Hiring a Sex Therapist

 Individuals hire sex therapists for a number of reasons, typically relating to issues regarding sexual performance, inability to enjoy sex, or overcoming sexual abuse.
 It is also common for individuals trying to overcome compulsive sexual behavior.
 Most of the time, aid is sought when the situation becomes chronic or interferes with a beneficial and active sex life.